JenieX/web-development-with-jonas/html-css-course/03-css-layouts/flexbox/README.md

 ## `order`

 The order CSS property sets the order to lay out an item in a flex or grid container.
 Items in a container are sorted by ascending order value and then by their source code order.
-Items not given an explicit order value are assigned the default value of `0`.
+Items not given an explicit order value are assigned the **default** value of `0`.

+Values \<integer\>
+Represents the ordinal group to be used by the item.
+Negative values are also valid.

+Can be very helpful when we are adapting a bigger layout to a small layout for mobile screens.